Bangor, Gwynedd: Media

 The Bangor Aye is an independent online news and information service for the city and surrounding area.

 Bangor is home to a small BBC broadcasting centre, producing a large amount of output for BBC Radio Cymru.
 The studios are also the main North West Wales newsroom for television, radio and online services.
 The BBC's Light Entertainment Department moved to Bangor during World War II and many classic programmes (like It's That Man Again) came from the city.

 Bangor was also previously home to two commercial radio stations, Heart Cymru (now Capital Cymru) (serving Anglesey and Gwynedd) and the now-defunct Heart North Wales Coast (now Capital North West and Wales) (serving the North Wales Coast), which shared studio facilities on the Parc Menai office complex; the studios were closed in August 2010 after the stations were moved to Wrexham.

 Bangor University also has its own student radio station called Storm FM, which broadcasts to the Ffriddoedd Site and from their website.

-In 1967, The Beatles came to Bangor, staying in Dyfrdwy, one of the halls comprising Adeilad Hugh Owen (Hugh Owen Building), now part of the Management Centre, for their first encounter with Maharishi Mahesh Yogi, during which visit they learned of the death of their manager Brian Epstein.
+In 1967, The Beatles came to Bangor, staying in Dyfrdwy, one of the halls comprising Adeilad Hugh Owen (Hugh Owen Building), now part of the Management Centre, for their second encounter with Maharishi Mahesh Yogi, during which visit they learned of the death of their manager Brian Epstein.

 On 24 February 2010, BBC Radio 1's The Chris Moyles Show announced Bangor as the location for Radio 1's Big Weekend concert festival.
 The morning show was broadcast on location from Bangor, with the announcement as well as a portion of the lineup being revealed.
 International acts such as Rihanna, MGMT, Kesha and Alicia Keys played as well as homegrown British acts such as Biffy Clyro, Pixie Lott, Cheryl Cole, Pendulum and Dizzee Rascal.

 The town is mentioned in the Fiddler's Dram 1979 hit single "Day Trip to Bangor".
 The release was shrouded in controversy after reports that the song was actually inspired by a trip to nearby Rhyl; there were rumours of an outcry among local councillors and businesses in Rhyl about the missed opportunity for tourism which would have been generated.
 Songwriter Debbie Cook stated that the song was specifically written about Bangor.

-Bangor, Pennsylvania

-The United States town of Bangor in the Lehigh Valley region of eastern Pennsylvania draws its name from Bangor, Gwynedd.
-It was settled around 1760 by Robert M. Jones, an emigrant from Bangor, Gwynedd who went on to be influential in the development of the town's slate industry.
-Slate quarries still exist in the small Pennsylvania town, but only a few are still functioning.
-A life-sized statue of Jones, dedicated on 24 September 1914, remains in the town centre.
-The influence of Bangor, Gwynedd is visible in the stone walls, square gardens, flowers, and greenery that mirror those of its Welsh namesake.
-Also like Bangor (Wales), Bangor (Pennsylvania) has piles of slate residue and shale reminiscent of the area.